coleifer/peewee/docs/peewee/example.rst

         to_user = ForeignKeyField(User, backref='related_to')

         class Meta:
+            # `indexes` is a tuple of 2-tuples, where the 2-tuples are
+            # a tuple of column names to index and a boolean indicating
+            # whether the index is unique or not.
             indexes = (
                 # Specify a unique multi-column index on from/to-user.
                 (('from_user', 'to_user'), True),